ylkhayat/lenzy/README.md

 [![NPM](https://img.shields.io/npm/v/lenzy.svg)](https://www.npmjs.com/package/lenzy)
 [![downloads](https://img.shields.io/npm/dm/lenzy.svg)](https://www.npmjs.com/package/lenzy)

-Lenzy is a TypeScript package that helps you quickly access your JSX components in your React project.
+Lenzy is a TypeScript package that helps you extract your nested JSX components within your React project into a JSON file showcasing the imports and hierarchy your hierarchical components are following.
 It provides a simple command-line tool which is responsible to generate the indexes used for the search engine to do its thing 🌠 .
 Providing a `Provider` component that acts as a wrapper to whatever you want to do with the results, optimally allowing you to search for and navigate to your JSX components.
 This package uses [fuse.js](https://fusejs.io/) to handle the search over large amount of data 🎉!

 ## 📦 Installation